aluiziobrito/Dissertacao/README.md

 The set of codes includes:

 I - The file **"Det_n_s_final.R"**, which contains the code for detecting and creating the cloud and shadow mask using the Rpart decision tree classifier.
+Also, it includes the 'Clouds_Shadows_Mask.md' file, which provides documentation and supplementary details for the code.

 II - The file **"RF1.R"**, which includes all stages (parameterization, sampling, classification, and evaluation) of mapping flooded areas using the Random Forest classifier.

 III - The file **"RF2.R"**, which includes all stages (parameterization, sampling, classification, and evaluation) of mapping flood-prone areas using the Random Forest classifier.

+For the codes **'RF1.R'** and **'RF2.R'**, the Floods.md file contains the supplementary documentation.

 Any reference to the code and the work can be made in:
 **MAIA, A. B.** Detection of Flooded Areas Under Cloud Cover in Optical Systems: Integration with Digital Elevation Model.
 Dissertation (Master’s in Remote Sensing) - National Institute for Space Research (INPE), São José dos Campos, 2025.